merny93/grafana_getdata_plugin/docs/README.md

 ## GetData Plugin

-The GetData plugin runs on the backend (computer serving the Grafana resources) and is able to return data from a Dirfile in responce to custom *queries*.
+The GetData plugin runs on the backend (computer serving the Grafana resources) and is able to return data from a Dirfile in response to custom *queries*.
 Users are able to generate these *queries* from the Grafana UI and combine *queries* to build *dashboards*.
 The plugin is able to serve historical data queried either by any time field or by the reserved `INDEX` field.
 It is also able to enter *streaming* mode in which it will send new data via `web-sockets` as it becomes available.
 The plugin performs decimation automatically on the backend resulting in excellent performance: querying millions of points does not produce any perceivable delay.

 ## Install and Requirements